MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ## azure_storage.account_remove

-Function that allows removing a storage account and its associated access key from the list of storage accounts that the `azure_storage` extension can access.
+Function that allows removing a storage account and its associated access key from the list of storage accounts that the `pg_azure_storage` extension can access.

 ```sql
 azure_storage.account_remove(account_name_p text);